queezzz/queezzz/README.md

-### Hi there 👋 :pineapple:
+### :octocat: Hi there 👋

-- :blue_book: I am a student studying Math & Stats
+- I am a student studying Math & Stats :blue_book:
-- 🔭 Interested in data analytics, ML/AI and computer sciences
+- Interested in analytics and AI 🔭
-- 🌱 Always learning to improve coding!
+- Always learning to improve my coding skills! 🌱
-- ⚡ Fun fact: I like pineapples! :pineapple:
+- I like pineapples and Shakespeares :pineapple: